-Engine stop switch
+Engine stop switch " ○ / ※ "

-Set this switch to "X" to stop the engine in case of an emergency, such as when the motorcycle overturns or when the throttle cable is stuck.
+Set this switch to "()" before starting the engine.
+Set this switch to "\times" to stop the engine in case of an emergency, such as when the motorcycle overturns or when the throttle cable is stuck.

-Start switch " (\$)"
+Start switch " (≶) "

-Push this switch to crank the engine with the starter.
+Push this switch to crank the engine with the starter